SandyRodger/RB175_networked_applications/Austin_miller_rack_article.md

 ## What is Rack?

 - A ruby gem that provides an API (Application Programming Interface) between your Ruby program and the application server you're using.
-- It facilitates communication between your Rack-based Ruby app and the applications erver you're working with (which could be WEBrick, Puma, Passenger, Unicorn,Thin ...)
+- It facilitates communication between your Rack-based Ruby app and the application server you're working with (which could be WEBrick, Puma, Passenger, Unicorn,Thin ...)
 - You type in a URL or click a link and this happens:

 <img width="670" alt="Screenshot 2023-06-19 at 17 34 02" src="https://github.com/SandyRodger/RB175_networked_applications/assets/78854926/7ab61c2e-6aa7-4031-86ee-32ebc0669a1e">